ajeetraina/dhi-sample-demos/rust/guides/rust.md

    To ensure that your final image is as minimal as possible, you should use a multi-stage build.
 Use dev images for build stages and runtime images for final runtime.

 4. **Install additional packages**
-   Docker Hardened Images contain minimal packages in order to reduce the potential attack surface.
+   Docker Hardened Images selectively remove certain tools while maintaining operational capabilities.
 You may need to install additional packages in your Dockerfile.

    Both dev and runtime variants include cargo and rustc.
 You should use a multi-stage Dockerfile to install the packages.
 Install the packages in the build stage that uses a dev image.
 Then copy any necessary artifacts to the runtime stage that uses a minimal image.